U.S. Oil Production Won't Be As High

 *Created by Author

 Despite this improvement, and despite the fact that oil exports are likely to continue to be strong this year and next, there was some negative data here.
-As you can see in the table below, the EIA now believes that, while inventories in the US will still fall from the 1.336 billion barrels they ended last year at, the drop will be to the tune of 25 million barrels down to 1.311 billion barrels.
+As you can see in the table below, the EIA now believes that while inventories in the US will still fall from the 1.336 billion barrels they ended last year at, the drop will be to the tune of 25 million barrels down to 1.311 billion barrels.
 This is 7 million barrels more in end-of-year storage than the 1.304 billion barrels anticipated.
 However, the drops shouldn't continue.
 Next year, stocks should increase by 21 million barrels to 1.332 billion, about 8 million above the prior forecast.

 *Created by Author